Zuehlke/software-engineering-corner/src/articles/ai-driven-development/index.md

 ### Ok, but how do you use AI in the SDLC?

-To effectively integrate AI into the Software Development Lifecycle (SDLC), we can adopt the **AI-Driven Development (AIDD)** approach.
+To effectively integrate AI into the Software Development Lifecycle (SDLC), I developed my own approach: **AI-Driven Development (AIDD)**.

-> AI-Driven Development (AIDD) is a methodology that leverages AI tools to augment human capabilities throughout the software development process.
+> **AIDD is not an industry-standard term—it's my own methodology**, born from hands-on experience in both greenfield and brownfield projects.
+It describes a structured approach to leveraging AI tools to augment human capabilities throughout the software development process.

 Let's take a look at the AIDD Hourglass Strategy.